 Must-see Genoa attractions include impressive fountains, the expansive city walls that were once the longest walls in Italy, and an impressive mountainside fort by the name of ‘Forte Begato’.
 Other Genova highlights include many a museum and plenty of pretty streets!

 Milan to Genoa: Milan has a direct train line running through Pavia to Genoa.
-Trains from the centre of Milan take approximately an hour and a half to reach Genoa if you choose the high speed train.
+Trains from the centre of Milan take approximately an hour and a half to reach Genoa if you choose the high-speed train.
+Alternatively, you can book a guided tour to Genova like this one.

 Obscure map of Genoa, dated 1800